 Like I mentioned before horses are unique and with these alternatives one may work better for your horse than another.

 - Polyurethane Shoes With Frog Support

 Sole Protection Adhesive

-There are products that are similar looking to the hoof glue that you can put on the sole of barefoot horses.
+There are products that are similar to the hoof glue that you can put on the soles of barefoot horses.
 The product doesn’t last long; only 2-3 weeks.
 This is more of a temporary solution to help your horses transition to barefoot than for the long term.

 This glue-like sole protection can help barefoot horses: